On "Pax Americana", a speech delivered at Western University, 2 March 2026

 On March 9, 2025, a few weeks after Donald Trump started speaking publicly about annexing Canada, I began a project called “Pax Americana.”

-I created a series of signs meant to represent markers from an alternate future, one in which Canada had already been taken over by the United States.
-In this possible world, there were small pockets of resistance, but the invasion had largely gone smoothly.
-These signs were written from an American point of view, and were the commemorative plaques that celebrated key moments in that victory.
+“Pax Americana” is a series of signs meant to represent markers from a possible future, one in which Canada had already been taken over by the United States.
+In this imagining, there had been small pockets of resistance, but the invasion had largely gone smoothly.
+These signs were written from an American point of view, and were the commemorative plaques that celebrated key moments in that victory and its aftermath.

 When Trump first started talking about erasing the border, like many Canadians, I felt shocked and betrayed that a country we considered to be our best friend could turn enemy overnight.